LuluShadel/LuluShadel/README.md

 ## Other

-🧠 I'm currently learning PHP and I continue to hone my skills on React
+🧠 I continue to hone my skills on React

-📫 How to reach me => lucile.thieulin96@gmail.com
+📫 How to reach me => lucile.thieulin.dev@gmail.com

 ⚡️ Fun fact : I like to walk with my dog, even if it is a little crazy!